-On behalf of the Board, I would like to extend our heartfelt thanks to the Management and staff for their dedication, commitment and contribution to the success of the Group.
+On behalf of the Board, I extend our heartfelt thanks to the Management and staff for their continued loyalty and commitment in discharging their duties.

-The Group would like to express our sincere appreciation and gratitude to our valued customers, suppliers, bankers and shareholders for their confidence and ongoing support.
+The Group would also wish to thank to our valued customers, suppliers, bankers and shareholders for their support throughout the year.